| Home |

 Arch Deal Cypress Gardens, FL: In June of 1975, Arch Deal made a skydive as part of a promotional stunt for Channel 8 News.
 His parachute failed to open and he fell 3,000 feet into "loose soil" in an orange grove.
 Spectators found him there alive thirty minutes later.
 Deal returned to skydiving and has made 4,500 jumps since his accident, many of them as head of the Miller Brewing Company's skydiving team.

-Bear Grylls South Africa: Sometime around 1999, a British soldier named Bear Grylls fell thousands of feet when his parachute failed to open properly.
-Three years later he became the youngest British mountaineer to reach the top of Mount Everest.
-He wrote about his experiences in a book called "The Kid Who Climbed Everest".
+Bear Grylls South Africa: In 1996, a British soldier named Bear Grylls fell thousands of feet when his damaged parachute failed to open properly.
+Despite his injuries about 18 months later, he became the youngest British mountaineer to reach the top of Mount Everest.
+He wrote about his experiences in a book called "The Kid Who Climbed Everest."

 Sharon McLelland Queensville, Ontario, Canada: In September of 1994, McLelland's main parachute malfunctioned and she failed to deploy her reserve.
 Aided by the streaming parachute and a landing in soft dirt, McLelland's first reaction was to apologize to her instructor for not using her reserve.